samuelpb/Internet-Technology/Project2/README.txt

 	instead of a seperate file for packets, I used the cited functions from the answer key, createPackets and create_data_packets to deal with my packet headers wihtin the same file
 	(this also slightly changed my send function slightly to look more similar to the answer key)

-*Note* : I still used three threads, one to time the ack for each packet sent, one to receive acks, and one to send data.
-This was my way of thinking from part 1.
-I noticed in the answer key, when it receives a packet out of order, rather than retransmitting the last in order ACK, it ignores it.
-This allows a timeout from the latet acked, instead of indivually timing ACKs.

 Functions added for Part 2:
 	create_data_packets